 PACK, which does not exist in our configuration.
 The job is probably the result of some minor bug in the construction of the virtual disk image file.
 Hopefully, it will be fixed in the next XE release.
 Just

 8700DS".
 You should not see this entry again following subsequent halt/loads.

 After the preceding steps, the only waiting entry left should be the one for

 Setting Up the DUMPDISK File

 The next step is setting up a so-called "dumpdisk" file.
 This is a reserved area in the MCP file system where the MCP can write the data for a memory dump.
 This is an optional step, but highly recommended, even though full system memory dumps should be quite rare with normal use of MCP Express.
 Without a dumpdisk file, the system will suspend itself when a memory dump occurs.
 The size of the dumpdisk file is specified in "kilo-sectors."
 An MCP sector is 30 words, so with a 64MW memory size, the smallest size you should specify is 2237 kilo-sectors.
-I recommend you make it somewhat larger that than, say, 3200 kilo-sectors.
+I recommend you make it somewhat larger than that, say, 3200 kilo-sectors.
 The file is created with the

 DN ODT command.
 This command names the dumpdisk file and its disk family, and supplies the size enclosed in square brackets, e.g.,

 The file can have any valid MCP file name, including multiple nodes separated by forward-slashes, e.g.,

 DUMP/DISK/FILE.
 In the

 MESSAGES section of the ODT you should see a message similar to: